Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 In humanitarian contexts, the challenges of feeding young children are even greater, increasing the risk of acute malnutrition, chronic malnutrition, and infections.
 Therefore, humanitarian action must help to protect life-saving infant feeding and care practices.

-Newborn babies have an innate sucking reflex, which often manifests within minutes after leaving the womb.
-This allows them immediate access to their first line of defense against the risk of illness and death at their time of greatest vulnerability: breast milk.
+Newborn babies have an innate sucking reflex, which often manifests just minutes after leaving the womb.
+This gives them immediate access to their first protective barrier against the risk of illness and death at their most vulnerable moment: breast milk (WHO, 2025)World Health Organization.
+(2025).
+Infant and young child feeding: Model chapter for textbooks for medical students and allied health professionals (2nd ed.).
+World Health Organization. https://www.who.int/publications/i/item/9789240113732.

 It is recommended that breastfeeding be initiated within the first hour after birth and that exclusive breastfeeding be practiced for the first 6 months of life (without introducing additional liquids or foods).
 From that point on, the nutrient needs of children increase.
 Therefore, it is recommended that starting at six months of age, alongside breast milk (which should continue for at least two years), complementary feeding be gradually introduced.